RedisGears/RedisGears/docs/readers.md

 The reader is executed in response to events that are generated from write operations in the Redis database.

-You can control the reader's event operation by the following means:
+You can control the reader's event operation as follows:

   * Prefix: generates records only for key names that start with the prefix
   * Events: same, but only for whitelisted events